 In a rush?
 You can skip straight to the Beginner Light Rye Sandwich Bread Recipe on my Tumblr or you can jump to my Just the Basics section.

-I tried making a light rye sandwich bread, and I’m absolutely delighted with how it came out.
+I tried making a light rye sandwich bread and absolutely delighted with how it came out.

 I can’t quite describe the flavor, but it’s more earthy and more potent.
 And when seasoned with caraway seeds, it tastes a bit like an herbal tea, slightly.
 The salt brings out the flavor even more, so it’s sharper than white or wheat bread.